polarityio/dig/README.md

 ## Dig Integration Options

 ### DNS Server
 The DNS Server (host or IP) to perform lookups against.
-If blank, your default DNS server will be used.
+If left blank, the Polarity Server's default DNS server will be used.
 If an invalid or unreachable DNS Server is provided your `dig` requests will eventually time out.
+Defaults to `8.8.8.8`.

 ### Private IPs Only

 If checked, the integration will only look up private (RFC-1918) IP addresses.
+Domains will still be looked up unless you turn domains off via the "Manage Integration Data" option.

+### Results Filter

+Choose which results are displayed.
+Defaults to always showing a result.
+Can also be set to only show results with an Answer section, or to only show results with an Answer or Authority section.

 ## About Polarity